Exploring Data in R

 lines(density(mpg, adjust = 0.9), lwd = 1)

 The hist() function constructs the histogram with probability=TRUE specifying density scaling.
-The lines() function draws the density estimate on the graph having a thickness of the line as double due to the parameter lwd=2.
+The lines() function draws the density estimate on the graph, having a thickness of the line as double due to the parameter lwd=2.
 The points() function draws a one-dimensional scatter plot at the bottom of the graph by using a vertical bar as the plotting symbol.
-The second call to density in lines() the function with adjust=0.9, specifies a bandwidth of 0.9 the default value.
+The second call to density in lines() the function with adjust=0.9, specifies a bandwidth of 0.9, the default value.

-Quantile Comparison Plots
+Quantile Comparison Plots in R

-Quantile plots help in comparing the distribution of a variable with a theoretical distribution such as the normal distribution.
+Quantile plots help in comparing the distribution of a variable with a theoretical distribution, such as the normal distribution.

 library(car)